maxwell1997lzx/Sudoku_Sovler_Game-Python/README.md

-# Sudoku Sovler Game in Python
+# Sudoku Solver Game in Python

 This is my personal version of Sudoku solving game using python, it also come with Backtracking algorithm.